Here´s my Bali travel route for 2 weeks

 The first hour was okay, the last hour gets a lot harder.
 Firstly, I didn´t expected it to be so steep and sometimes it was more like climbing then walking.
 Secondly, there are no fences and i fell a couple of times, as did others.
 I would not say i´m unfit but I also don´t go trekking often.
 Obviously, you want to reach the top before sunrise, which was pressuring me a lot, no sleep and it is exhausting but doable.

 Sadly, it was cloudy that day and the sunrise wans´t as we had hoped but it was still a unique experience and i´m glad i made it.
 After the sunrise, one of the hardest parts is going back down.
-It´s so slippery, a lot of people felt, just walk behind your guide and watch where they are going.
+It´s so slippery, a lot of people fell.
+Just walk behind your guide and watch where they are going.
 So I would not recommend it to anyone who is very unfit, has an injury or doesn´t like walking at all.
-For everyone else I would recommend it if you like outdoor experiences like that.
-It will cost you tots of sweat, it will be hard but it´s a great feeling when you arrive at the top, sit down and watch the sun rising.
+For everyone else I would recommend it if you like outdoor experiences.
+It will cost you lots of sweat, it will be hard but it´s a great feeling when you arrive at the top, sit down and watch the sun rising.

 Nusa Lembongan is a tiny island next to Bali.
 There are 3 of those smaller Islands,: Nusa Penida (best known from Instagram), Nusa Lembongan and Nusa Ceningan.
 From Nusa Lembongan you can drive to Nusa Ceningan over a bridge.
 In my opinion this is a must on the Bali travel route, it has very pretty beaches, is less touristy and has the most beautiful water i´ve ever seen.